Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Brianne Randall

-“I was a 17 year old that reported your abuse to police in 2004.
+“I was a 17-year-old that reported your abuse to police in 2004.
 You used my vulnerability at the time to sexually abuse me.
 I reported you to police immediately and had a rape kit done … you had the audacity to tell [police] I misunderstood the treatment because I wasn’t comfortable with my body.
 How dare you?
 Sadly they took your word instead of mine.”

 Anna Ludes